Get a quote

 • Mold.

-A “failed” report may cause a buyer to walk from the deal, especially if the seller isn’t willing to address the issues.
+A “failed” report may cause a buyer to walk away from the deal, especially if the seller isn’t willing to address the issues.
 However, sellers are often motivated to negotiate based on requests of the homebuyer’s inspection report.

 Reasonable requests after a home inspection